lucasfurno/docs_en/real-time-events/index.md

 #### *WAF*

-if you have contracted the [Web Application Firewall](https://www.azion.com/pt-br/docs/produtos/web-application-firewall/) product, the WAF Events data source will display the requests analyzed by WAF to allow you to map the score assigned to the request, the WAF rules that matched, the reason for the block and more.
+If you have contracted the [Web Application Firewall](https://www.azion.com/pt-br/docs/produtos/web-application-firewall/) product, the WAF Events data source will display the requests analyzed by WAF to allow you to map the score assigned to the request, the WAF rules that matched, the reason for the block and more.

 | Variable               | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ |